Medical Library Associates

 Annual Lectures

-Each year, the Associates host a lecture in the Historical Library.
+Each year, the Associates host a lecture in April.
 Past speakers have included Nobel Laureates, writers, professors and Surgeons General who have lectured on a wide variety of topics relating to medicine.

 “Homecomings: Anchoring Ourselves in Place”